kkoscielniak/the-garden-content/knowledge/react/containers-vs-presentation-components.md

 ## Resources

 - [Dan Abramov on smart and dumb components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)
-  - according to this article [hooks](/hooks) make splitting the components non necessasry, but it's easier to split testing of the different aspects of the component
+  - according to this article [hooks](/hooks) make splitting the components non necessary, but it's easier to split testing of the different aspects of the component